 Since machine code (zeros and ones) is a language which only computer can understand, programming languages are used to define the set of the codes so a human can also understand them.
 One of the easiest ways to group the programming language is by its usability, front end, and back end.
 Front end languages are the things that users see when they interact with the computer, such as webpages, games, and software.
 Back end languages are for the programming that happens behind the scenes such as managing the server to ensure that the webpage works on the computer.

 Every career has its pros and cons.
-Before jumping into the software development, you should consider these potential difficulties and understand the ways to solve these problems.
+Before jumping into the software development, you should consider the challenges faced by software developers and understand the ways to solve these problems.
 With the following suggestion in mind, you will be able to overcome these challenges!
-Challenge 1: Keeping up with the trend The world of technology changes rapidly.
-This […]
+Challenge 1: Keeping up with the trend The world of technology […]

 Top 5 Soft Skills Every Software Engineer Need to Master